codesumitsaxena/usabilityclone-mains/README.md

-# usabilityclone-mains
+# usabilityclone
-A fully responsive clone of the UsabilityHub homepage built using HTML5 and CSS3.
-This Ul prototype mimics the layout, typography, and mobile responsiveness of a real-world SaaS design research platform.
-Ideal for showcasing front-end development skills and responsive web design practices.
-Key Features:  Fully responsive layout
+This project is a fully responsive clone of the Usability website, built to adapt seamlessly across devices, including desktops, tablets, and mobile phones.
+The clone replicates the design, layout, and functionality of the original site using modern web development techniques.